benmvp/slides/2017/nodevember/why-react.md

 - **Codemods**: enable switching code when features are deprecated
 - **Existing apps**: React _can_ be used with other libs like Backbone for a gradual transition (what we're doing)
 - This list was lifted from a tweet from Cory, so thanks!
+- He's got a new Pluralsight course called _React: The Big Pciture_

 =====